David Blackwell

 David Harold Blackwell (April 24, 1919 – July 8, 2010) was an American statistician and mathematician who made significant contributions to game theory, probability theory, information theory, and statistics.
-He is one of the eponyms of the Rao–Blackwell theorem.
-He was the first African American inducted into the National Academy of Sciences, the first African American tenured faculty member at the University of California, Berkeley, and the seventh African American to receive a Ph.D. in mathematics.
-In 2012, President Obama posthumously awarded Blackwell the National Medal of Science.
+He is one of the eponyms of the Rao–Blackwell theorem, and is also known for the Blackwell channel, Blackwell's contraction mapping theorem, Blackwell's approachability theorem, and the Blackwell order.
+He was the first African American inducted into the National Academy of Sciences, the first African American full professor with tenure at the University of California, Berkeley, and the seventh African American to receive a Ph.D. in mathematics.
 Blackwell was also a pioneer in textbook writing.
 He wrote one of the first Bayesian statistics textbooks, his 1969 Basic Statistics.
 By the time he retired, he had published over 90 papers and books on dynamic programming, game theory, and mathematical statistics.
+In 2012, President Barack Obama posthumously awarded Blackwell the National Medal of Science.

 Early life and education

 David Harold Blackwell was born on April 24, 1919, in Centralia, Illinois, to Mabel Johnson Blackwell, a full-time homemaker, and Grover Blackwell, an Illinois Central Railroad worker.
 He was the eldest of four children with two brothers, J. W. and Joseph, and one sister, Elizabeth.
 Growing up in an integrated community, Blackwell attended "mixed" schools, where he distinguished himself in mathematics.
 During elementary school, his teachers promoted him beyond his grade level on two occasions.
-It was in a high school geometry course, however, that his passion for math began.
-An exceptional student, Blackwell graduated high school in 1935 at the age of sixteen.
+It was in a high school geometry course, however, that his passion for mathematics began.
+An exceptional student, Blackwell graduated from high school in 1935 at the age of sixteen.

 Blackwell entered the University of Illinois at Urbana-Champaign with the intent to study elementary school mathematics and become a teacher.
 He was a member of Alpha Phi Alpha, a black fraternity that housed him for his full six years as a student.
 He earned his bachelor's degree in mathematics in three years in 1938 and, a year later, a master's degree in 1939.
 He was awarded a Doctor of Philosophy in mathematics in 1941 at the age of 22.
 His doctoral advisor was Joseph L. Doob.
 At the time, Blackwell was the seventh African American to earn a Ph.D. in mathematics in the United States and the first at the University of Illinois at Urbana-Champaign.
 His doctoral thesis was on Markov chains.